echen/scaldingale/README.md

 }
 ```

+## Correlation, Take II

 We can also also add a *regularized* correlation, by (say) adding N virtual movie pairs that have zero correlation.
-This helps avoid noise if some movie pairs have very few raters in common.
-(For example, when looking at *The Great Gatsby* above, many books had a raw correlation of 1 -- an unlikely correlation due to the fact that those pairs had few ratings, which we can try to fix by regularizing.)
+This helps avoid noise if some movie pairs have very few raters in common -- for example, when looking at *The Great Gatsby* above, it had an unlikely raw correlation of 1 with many other books, due to the fact that those book pairs had few ratings.

 ```scala
 def regularizedCorrelation(size : Double, dotProduct : Double, ratingSum : Double,